MoonStorm/FastCrud/README.md

 #### Entity Generation
 Entity generation can be easily performed by adjusting your (``*Config.tt``) file.
+Use the sample config template for inspiration.
+Do not modify the ``GenericModelGenerator.tt`` as that will prevent future upgrades via NuGet to update this file.
 You'll need a LocalDb or an MsSql server that contains the schema.
 By default the script looks into the ``app.config`` file for a connection string, but I would strongly advise to use a separate ``.config`` file and adjust the template config accordingly.
 ```
 <?xml version="1.0" encoding="utf-8"?>